Chart Color Schemes

 West End lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-West End's population was around 17,903 as of November 2025.
-This figure reflects an increase of 2,950 people from the 2021 Census count of 14,953.
-The change is inferred from ABS estimates: 17,456 in June 2024 plus 863 validated new addresses since the Census date.
-This results in a population density of 9,087 persons per square kilometer, placing West End in the top 10% nationally.
-The area's growth rate of 19.7% since the 2021 census exceeds both national (8.9%) and state averages, marking it as a regional growth leader.
-Overseas migration contributed approximately 61.4% to recent population gains, with all drivers being positive factors.
+West End's population was around 17,905 as of February 2026, according to AreaSearch's analysis.
+This represented an increase of 2,952 people, a 19.7% rise from the 2021 Census figure of 14,953.
+The growth was inferred from the estimated resident population of 17,456 in June 2024 and an additional 887 validated new addresses since the Census date.
+This resulted in a population density ratio of 9,088 persons per square kilometer, placing West End in the top 10% of national locations assessed by AreaSearch.
+The area's growth exceeded both the national average (9.9%) and state averages, marking it as a growth leader.
+Overseas migration contributed approximately 61.4% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 (based on 2021 data) are adopted, applying proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data.
-By 2041, West End is projected to expand by 11,730 persons, reflecting a total increase of 63.0% over the period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023, based on 2021 data, are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
+Future population dynamics predict exceptional growth, with West End expected to expand by 11,730 persons to 2041, reflecting a 63.0% increase over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population